Gabrielpatrola/gabrielpatrola/README.md

 ## Hi, I'm Gabriel Augusto "Patrola" 👋

 ### 📝 About
 My name is Gabriel Augusto a.k.a.
 "Patrola", I'm from Brazil (🇧🇷).
-I've been working as PHP and React/React-Native Developer since 2019 and currently I'm Co-Founder in a startup called [DomPixel](https://dompixel.com.br).
+I've been working as PHP and React/React-Native Developer since 2019.
 I’m currently improving my knowledge in Laravel, React and React-Native and learning Vue.

 In my free time I like to go to the gym (🏋🏻‍♂️), to watch movies (🎞️) and series (📺), to read books (📚), to listen to music (🎵) and eventually I like to enjoy a good beer (🍺).